 All of this is important in building a sense of community and belonging among employees, which will help staff retention.
 The key is creating an intranet that fits in with company culture.

-In conclusion, intranet banking software can help any bank, credit union, or other institution to deliver a better product for customers and engage staff, leading to increased productivity.
+In conclusion, bank intranet software can help any bank, credit union, or other financial organizations to deliver a better product for customers and engage staff, leading to increased productivity.

 First, identify your business’s particular needs and who the customer-facing staff are, then research their common daily tasks and requirements and structure the software around this information.

-Finally, add social intranet banking software to support knowledge-sharing, collaboration, and conversation.
+Finally, add social intranet banking software to support knowledge-sharing, collaboration, and internal communication.
 Happy staff work more efficiently, providing a better level of customer service, which in turn creates a greater level of customer retention and increases profits.